 - Steroids, taken either orally or injected into your spine, deliver a high dose of anti-inflammatory medicine.

-Physical medicine.
+Physical Therapies.
 Low back pain can be disabling.
 Medications and therapeutic treatments combined often relieve pain enough for you to do all the things you want to do.

 - Physical therapy can include passive modalities such as heat, ice, massage, ultrasound, and electrical stimulation.
 Active therapy consists of stretching, weight lifting, and cardiovascular exercises.
 Exercising to restore motion and strength to your lower back can be very helpful in relieving pain.